With sexual misconduct case settled, what's next for BHS?

 One of the most frustrating and painful aspects of the Bissell ordeal for Phillips, she said, was how he stayed on the job for years after she and other students complained to school staff about his behavior.

-She said she was abused by him during her four years of high school, which spanned from 1999 to 2003, and for one year after when she coached volleyball.
+She said she was abused by him during her four years of high school, from 1999 to 2003, and also when she coached volleyball after graduation.
 He taught at Berkeley High until 2021, though was put on leave during misconduct investigations.

 Even when the district "released" him, Bissell's records were confidential, leaving his teaching credential intact.
-That allowed him to get a teaching job in Marin County, according to Phillips, until the state revoked the credential in 2022.
+That allowed him to get teaching jobs in Oakland and Marin County, according to Phillips.

 "The lawsuit was always about protecting current and future students first and foremost.
 We have achieved a number of goals thus far, including the revocation of Bissell's CA teaching license and vast improvements to Title IX offices specifically at Berkeley High," Phillips said.